-Along this challenge, I’ve shared with you the advantages of getting information out of your brain in order to be more productive and to feel calmer.
-Planning is an incredibly important component to this process.
+Many unschoolers just let life happen to them.
+But, I have found that unschooling really works better if you have goals and a plan.
+Planning is an incredibly important component to feeling calmer and more productive.
 Planning ahead is an invaluable resource when it comes to helping you feel more in control of your time and of your life.
-One small trick I’ve learned over the years can help you amp up your planning routine even more, and that’s deciding on things before the new day has come.
+One small trick I’ve learned over the years can help you amp up your planning routine even more, and that’s deciding on things at least the day before, if not earlier.
 Just because you unschool doesn’t mean you have to just let life happen!
 We plan vacations, don’t we?
 We make appointments with doctors and take our kids to music lessons and other outside classes, too.
 Those are planned.
 Why not make appointments with yourself?
-One of the greatest benefits of using a planner is getting your intentions on paper.
+One of the greatest benefits of using a planner is getting your intentions on paper and changing dreams and wishes into goals.
 Read on to discover how planning your homeschool, at least the night before, can lead to calmer days.

 Benefits of Using a Planner for Your Homeschool

 Homeschooling can be incredibly fulfilling for many of us.
 Despite this fact, it can also be one of the most stressful parts of our lives.
 We juggle so many different things!
 The house needs cleaning, food cooked, supplies researched and bought, errands and shopping–I could go and on.
 Not to mention the unique interests and needs of each child, from the toddler to the teenager.
 Keeping track of everything can become an overwhelming task that leads to a whole lot of stress.
 Making a plan for your day ahead of time offers a lot of benefits.
 Like a brain dump, it gets the to-do list out of your head and on to the page.
 And, as I said, gets your intentions in writing so you can act on them.
 You get the most benefit when you decide to plan the night before.